Ultraviolet Completion of the Big Bang in Quadratic Gravity

 This somewhat resembles the predictions of Starobinsky inflation, though both are larger than Starobinsky's $n_\mathrm{s}\approx 1-2/N$ and $r\approx 12/N^2$.

 Using the exact expressions derived in \cite{Note99}, we can plot the predictions in the $n_\mathrm{s}$-$r$ plane (see Fig.~\ref{fig:nsr}), where this is also contrasted with Starobinsky inflation.
 Dots and lines of different color correspond to different values of the 't~Hooft-like coupling $\lth$ in QQG.
 We can see that $\lth$ has little effect on $n_\mathrm{s}$, but the more weakly coupled the theory is (so the smaller $\lth$ is), the larger $r$.
-In comparison, we show a combination of constraints from cosmic microwave background (CMB) data (from PLANCK \cite{Planck:2018jri}, ACT \cite{ACT:2025fju}, SPT \cite{SPT-3G:2025bzu}, and BICEP/KECK \cite{BICEP:2021xfz}) and baryon acoustic oscillation (BAO) data (from DESI \cite{DESI:2024mwx}).
-Such data combination (especially ACT with DESI; see \cite{Ferreira:2025lrd} for a discussion of the tension) prefers larger $n_\mathrm{s}$ values, putting Starobinsky inflation in slight tension with observations but placing our QQG model in a favorable position.
+In comparison, we show a combination of constraints from cosmic microwave background (CMB) data (from \textit{Planck} \cite{Planck:2018jri}, ACT \cite{AtacamaCosmologyTelescope:2025blo}, SPT \cite{SPT-3G:2025bzu}, and BICEP/\textit{Keck} \cite[BK]{BICEP:2021xfz}) and baryon acoustic oscillation (BAO) data (from DESI \cite{DESI:2024mwx}).
+Such data combination (especially ACT with DESI within $\Lambda$CDM; see \cite{Ferreira:2025lrd} for a discussion of the tension) prefers larger $n_\mathrm{s}$ values, putting Starobinsky inflation in slight tension with observations but placing our QQG model in a favorable position.
+Nonetheless, allowing for a dynamical dark energy \footnote{Cold dark matter with a cosmological constant ($\Lambda$CDM) refers to the standard model of cosmology, while the Chevallier-Polarski-Linder \cite{Chevallier:2000qy,Linder:2002et} parametrization for dynamical dark energy (often called $w_0w_a$CDM) stands as an alternative where the dark-energy equation of state depends linearly on the cosmological scale factor.
+The recent BAO data of DESI point toward a slight preference for the latter \cite{DESI:2024mwx}.} would put both Starobinsky inflation and QQG within 1$\sigma$ of observations \cite{SPT-3G:2025bzu}.